santoshphilip/eppy/docs/source/Main_Tutorial.rst

     F5-1S 0.0 CLNG-1

-| You can see the "NORTHERN-WALL" in the print out above.
+You can see the "NORTHERN-WALL" in the print out above.

-| This shows that very sophisticated modification can be made to themodel rather quickly.
+This shows that very sophisticated modification can be made to the model rather quickly.